Jake Bird: Kludt murders

-On October 30, 1947, the home of Bertha Kludt and her daughter, Beverly June Kludt, was broken into by an intruder brandishing an axe.
-When Bertha tried to pull out a weapon the perpetrator hacked her to death.
+At around 2:30 am on October 30, 1947, the home of 52 year old Bertha Kludt and her daughter, 17 year old Beverly June Kludt, was broken into by an intruder brandishing an axe.
+The axe had been taken from a shed, and the intruder had removed his shoes to sneak into the house.
+Bertha awoke during the break in.
+When she tried to pull out a weapon the perpetrator hacked her to death.
+It was reported when she was found, Bertha's head was nearly severed.
 Beverly Kludt was then murdered in the same fashion when she came downstairs to confront her mother's killer.

 Two police officers sent to the Tacoma residence to investigate reports of screams from inside, saw a man run out of the back door and subsequently gave chase.
 The suspect was captured and taken to the Tacoma City Jail, where he confessed to the killings and identified himself as Jake Bird, claiming the murders were the result of a botched burglary.

 The 45-year-old Bird had an extensive criminal record, including many counts of burglary and attempted murder, and had been incarcerated for a total of 31 years in Michigan, Iowa and Utah.
 Bird was a transient who had been born in Louisiana in a location he could not remember.
 He supported himself as a manual laborer and railroad gandy dancer, who laid and maintained tracks.
 His work on the railroad kept him moving from place to place.